docknetwork/sdk/tutorials/src/tutorial_resolver.md

 const multiResolver = new MultiDIDResolver(resolvers);

-// Say you had a DID `did:dock:5D....`, then the `DockResolver` will be used as there a resolver for Dock DID. const didDocumentDock = await multiResolver.resolve("did:dock:5D....");
+// Say you had a DID `did:dock:5D....`, then the `CoreResolver` will be used as there a resolver for Dock DID. const didDocumentDock = await multiResolver.resolve("did:dock:5D....");

 // Say you had a DID `did:btcr:xk....`, then the `UniversalResolver` will be used as there is no resolver for BTC DID.